A Current Affair (Australian TV program): 1970s

-A Current Affair was first broadcast on 22 November 1971, with Mike Willesee, screening weeknights at 7:00 p.m., and was broadcast for GTV-9.
+A Current Affair was first broadcast on 22 November 1971, with Mike Willesee, screening on the Nine Network weeknights at 9:30pm, shifting to 7:00pm in 1972.
 For part of its early run, the comedian and actor Paul Hogan had a comic social commentary segment.
 Under Willesee, ACA was a Transmedia production for the Nine Network.

 When Willesee left Nine in 1974 to move to the rival 0–10 Network (now known as Network 10), journalist Mike Minehan took over presenting ACA.
 Other hosts included Sue Smith, Kevin Sanders and Michael Schildberger.

-The original A Current Affair was cancelled on 28 April 1978 due to strong competition in the 7:00 p.m. timeslot from Willesee at Seven on Seven Network and Graham Kennedy's Blankety Blanks on the 0–10 Network.
+The original A Current Affair was cancelled on 28 April 1978 due to strong competition in the 7:00pm timeslot from Willesee at Seven on Seven Network and Graham Kennedy's Blankety Blanks on the 0–10 Network.

-In 1984, Willesee returned to the Nine Network to revive the format in a series titled Willesee, screening Monday to Thursday nights at 9:30.
-The following year, Willesee moved to the earlier 6:30 p.m. timeslot and extended to five nights a week, running until 1988, when Willesee's production company, Transmedia, sold the rights to the program to the Nine Network.
+In 1984, Willesee returned to the Nine Network to revive the format in a series titled Willesee, screening Monday to Thursday nights at 9:30pm.
+The following year, Willesee moved to the earlier 6:30p.m. timeslot and extended to five nights a week, running until 1988, when Willesee's production company, Transmedia, sold the rights to the program to the Nine Network.

 1988 revival

 When Willesee left the presenting role, former 60 Minutes presenter Jana Wendt took over on 18 January 1988 and the show once again became A Current Affair.
 This was the same week the Seven Network's soap opera Home and Away was introduced, and in Melbourne where Derryn Hinch debuted rival current affairs program Hinch at Seven.

 The Seven Network introduced direct competition with Real Life, which later became Today Tonight.
 Jana Wendt left the program in November 1992, unhappy with an ACA story showing topless women.

 In 1993, original ACA host Mike Willesee took over for the whole year.
 In February 1994, Ray Martin took over.
 Martin signed off at the end of November 1998.

 From 1999 to 2002, Mike Munro hosted.
 When he left the program in 2002, he returned to This Is Your Life, 60 Minutes, and later National Nine News in Sydney.

 After Mike Munro's departure, Ray Martin returned in February 2003, and signed off again at the start of December 2005.
 During the 2005/2006 holiday period, the Nine Network announced that ACA was to be "rested" for four weeks to enable a major revamp of the production to take place.
 On 30 January 2006, two weeks after the program's return, ACA was re-launched with new host Tracy Grimshaw.
-On September 5 2022, Grimshaw announced that she would step down as host in November 2022 after 16 years, with Allison Langdon to host from 2023.
+On September 5, 2022, Grimshaw announced that she would step down as host in November 2022 after 16 years, with Allison Langdon to host from 2023.